Aekanshu/hello-world/README.md

 # hello-world
-this is the base of programming i m aekanshu and i like python and money
+this is the base of programming i m aekanshu, i like python and money or both.